melaniewalsh/sample-social-network-datasets/sample_datasets/political_books/README.md

 The nodes csv contains 105 different political book titles, and the edges csv contains 441 unweighted relationships between those books, which represent being co-purchased by the same buyer.

-Krebs selected political books from the New York Times Bestseller List, searched for these books on Amazon.com and Barnes&Noble.com, and recorded a co-purchasing relationship between the two books if they were connected by a 'customers who bought this book also bought...' link.
+Krebs selected political books from the *New York Times* bestseller list, searched for those books within Amazon and Barnes&Noble, and then recorded a co-purchasing relationship between the two books if they were connected by a 'customers who bought this book also bought...' link.

 The nodes csv also contains attribute information about each book's political ideology--"conservative," "liberal," and "neutral"--though it is not entirely clear how this attribute was defined or identified.